vehar/fsmlite/README.md

 Gurtovoy in [C++ Template Metaprogramming][1], with additional ideas taken liberally from Boost's [Meta State Machine][2] (MSM).

-The canonical CD player example (with CD-Text and auto-play support!) therefore looks somewhat like this:
+The canonical CD player example (with CD-Text and auto-play support) therefore looks somewhat like this:

 ```C++